ranaroussi/qtpylib/docs/source/indicators.rst

-Although you can import technical indicator libraries such as the excellent `TA-Lib <http://ta-lib.org>`_ and use them in your strategies, QTPy does comes bundled with some common indicators that work as Pandas Objects.
+Although you can import technical indicator libraries such as the excellent `TA-Lib <http://ta-lib.org>`_ and use them in your strategies, QTPy-Lib does comes bundled with some common indicators that work as Pandas Objects.

 ATR
 ---